Ada-Developers-Academy/core-unit-3/tests/reading-tests.md

 ```
 <!-- prettier-ignore-end -->

 We can also see that the first argument is the string literal `'fizzBuzz'`.

 When Leila sees this, Leila questions, "What is this string literal used for?"

-When scanning through the rest of this code, we don't see this string literal being used anywhere obviously, so they will pause on that question for now.
+After scanning through the rest of the test code, they don't see any obvious place where this string literal is being used, so they set that question aside for the moment.

-The second argument seems to be a large, anonymous arrow function with zero parameters, that contains even more unfamiliar syntax.
+The second argument seems to be a large, anonymous arrow function with zero parameters, which contains even more unfamiliar syntax.

 <!-- prettier-ignore-start -->
 ```js